grnet/synnefo/snf-cyclades-gtools/docs/index.rst

-.. _snf-cyclades-ganeti-tools:
+.. _snf-cyclades-gtools:

-Component snf-cyclades-ganeti-tools
+Component snf-cyclades-gtools
 ===================================

-synnefo component :ref:`snf-cyclades-ganeti-tools <snf-cyclades-ganeti-tools>` is a set of tools that need to be installed on all Ganeti nodes:
+synnefo component :ref:`snf-cyclades-gtools <snf-cyclades-gtools>` is a set of tools that need to be installed on all Ganeti nodes:

     * :ref:`event daemon <eventd>`